 Static anycast IP addresses

-AWS Global Accelerator provides you with static IP addresses that serve as a fixed entry point to your applications hosted in any number of AWS Regions.
-These IP addresses are anycast from AWS edge locations, meaning that these IP addresses are announced from multiple AWS edge locations at the same time, enabling traffic to ingress onto the AWS global network as close to your users as possible.
-You can associate these addresses to regional AWS resources or endpoints, such as Network Load Balancers, Application Load Balancers, and Elastic IP addresses.
-You don’t need to make any client-facing changes or update DNS records as you modify or replace endpoints.
-AWS Global Accelerator’s IP addresses are static and serve as the front-end interface of your applications.
+AWS Global Accelerator provides you with static IP addresses that serve as a fixed entry point to your applications hosted in one or more AWS Regions.
+These IP addresses are anycast from AWS edge locations, so they’re announced from multiple AWS edge locations at the same time.
+This enables traffic to ingress onto the AWS global network as close to your users as possible.
+You can associate these addresses to regional AWS resources or endpoints, such as Application Load Balancers, Network Load Balancers, EC2 instances, and Elastic IP addresses.
+AWS Global Accelerator’s IP addresses serve as the frontend interface of your applications.
+By using these static IP addresses, you don’t need to make any client-facing changes or update DNS records as you modify or replace endpoints.
+The addresses are assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.

 Fault tolerance using network zones

 AWS Global Accelerator has a fault-isolating design that increases the availability of your applications.
-Upon provisioning an AWS Global Accelerator resource, you are allocated two IPv4 static addresses that are serviced by independent network zones.
-Similar to Availability Zones, these network zones are isolated units with their own set of physical infrastructures and service IP addresses from a unique IP subnet.
-If one IP address from a network zone becomes unavailable due to IP address blocking by certain client networks, or network disruptions, then client applications can retry on the healthy static IP address from the other isolated network zone.
+When you create an accelerator, AWS Global Accelerator allocates two IPv4 static addresses for you that are serviced by independent network zones.
+Similar to Availability Zones, these network zones are isolated units with their own set of physical infrastructure and service IP addresses from a unique IP subnet.
+If one IP address from a network zone becomes unavailable, due to network disruptions or IP address blocking by certain client networks, your client applications can retry using the healthy static IP address from the other isolated network zone.

 Global performance-based routing